jaar23/tui_widget/README.md

   - some text content does not work well with the default text split, you can define custom text rows split and re-cal on your own

 - textarea (y)

+  - works like a textarea in HTML

+  - a naive vi mode implemented, can be enable during init of widget

+    - pending for `:` implementation

 - button (y)